Curve/rohrkabel/README.md

 ## 🧵 Thread-Safety

 The `pw_main_loop` is not thread-safe, but supplies a [special loop implementation](https://docs.pipewire.org/page_thread_loop.html) meant for threaded-usage.
-However said special loop is cumbersome to deal with, especially from a RAII perspective, thus _rohrkabel_ uses a different approach inspired by [pipewire-rs](https://pipewire.pages.freedesktop.org/pipewire-rs/pipewire/channel/index.html).
+However said special loop is cumbersome to deal with, especially from a RAII perspective, thus _rohrkabel_ uses a different, [channel-based](https://github.com/Soundux/channel) approach inspired by [pipewire-rs](https://pipewire.pages.freedesktop.org/pipewire-rs/pipewire/channel/index.html).

 The channel based approach greatly simplifies working with _rohrkabel_ in multi-threaded environments.